Danc2050/TheBugTracker/README.md

 	* [Development Team](#development-team)

 ## Description
-### What is Autobug?
+### What is AutoBugTracker?
-Autobug is a python program that executes a client program and reports any bugs it encounters to a server, it then filters, records, and reports the bugs to Github.
-Autobug utilizes a PostgreSQL database to help keep things organized and keeps team members updated on the status of bugs via email.
+AutoBugTracker is a python program that executes a client program and reports any bugs it encounters to a server, it then filters, records, and reports the bugs to Github.
+AutoBugTracker utilizes a PostgreSQL database to help keep things organized and keeps team members updated on the status of bugs via email.

-### Why use Autobug?
+### Why use AutoBugTracker?
-Autobug facilitates an efficient workflow for programmers, making it a great addition to any development suite.
+AutoBugTracker facilitates an efficient workflow for programmers, making it a great addition to any development suite.

-### Who should use Autobug?
+### Who should use AutoBugTracker?
-Autobug is valuable to developers of a variety of team sizes with an emphasis on solo devs and small teams.
-Regardless of team size, Autobug is highley configurable and can be tailored for your specific needs.
+AutoBugTracker is valuable to developers of a variety of team sizes with an emphasis on solo devs and small teams.
+Regardless of team size, AutoBugTracker is highley configurable and can be tailored for your specific needs.

 ## Instructions
 ### Installation
-Currently the Autobug repository can be [cloned](https://github.com/ismustachio/TheBugTracker.git).
+Currently the AutoBugTracker repository can be [cloned](https://github.com/ismustachio/TheBugTracker.git).
 _Eventually we would like to setup a pip package._

 ### Usage
-Autobug can be run by using the command `python3 AutoBugTracker.py client-program`
+AutoBugTracker can be run by using the command `python3 AutoBugTracker.py client-program`

 Database Name: `bug_tracker`
 Database Username: `postgres`